Words Change Worlds Collaboratory

 Streamwriters: A Study of Writers’ Use of Livestream Platforms.
 This interview-based study investigates the use of livestreaming platforms such as Twitch to display the writing process publicly.
 Exploratory in nature, this project asks: What kinds of writing do streamwriters produce?
 What motivations drive streamwriters to perform in view of a live, public audience?
 What forms of interaction do streamwriters have with viewers?
 What tools do writers use, and what makes for a successful stream?
 What implications exist for online writing education?
 The study is projected to take about a year, with spin-off studies likely, and aims toward developing possible conference presentations and publication.

-- Current project status: The team is preparing an IRB application for an early December 2019 submission, with plans to collect data in Spring 2020.
-Contact Dr. Dan Bommarito at email@example.com for more information.
+- Current project status: The team completed the IRB process in Spring 2020 and is currently collecting data.
+Contact Dr. Dan Bommarito at firstname.lastname@example.org for more information.

 The Invention of Access: Rhetorical Invention and Emergent Methodologies of Transcription.
 Dr. Chad Iwertz Duffy is studying caption and transcript users’ reading experiences.
 This work is part of a larger study on how disabled and nondisabled people collaboratively write, read, and use captions/transcripts to rhetorically invent communication access across various educational, social, and professional contexts.
 This study is grounded in disability studies approaches to writing research and involves human subjects research, specifically interview methods for qualitative research.
 Interested collaborators will work toward publication of findings across various contexts: conference presentations, articles, summer workshops, organization consulting, etc. and can be adaptable based on individual collaborator interests or needs.
 This project may be especially of interest for those who would like to learn more about the IRB process at BGSU, gain certification and practice in conducting human subjects research, building qualitative research instruments, or conducting disability studies writing research.